 As for the question itself, there are a few reasons why you could have lost your data in that situation.
 You can simply provide some that you think are the most likely to have been the cause.
 Just to give you a few examples: migrating settings from other types of data, changing the settings of the dataset, altering the text area, etc.

 Question 4: What's the point of the ‘dashboard’?

-In Salesforce, the dashboard is used as a visual representation of the reports that you generate.
+Keep in mind during the Salesforce interview questions, that the Salesforce dashboard is used as a visual representation of the reports that you generate.
 You can add multiple reports (up to twenty) to a single dashboard.

 Question 5: If you’re using the Salesforce1 mobile app, can you use Lightning on it?

 You could say that this is one of the more niche Salesforce Lightning interview questions since not everyone uses the Salesforce1 mobile application.
 So, keep this in mind while you study!